KRM7/gapp/docs/algorithms.md

  - NSGA-II	(multi-objective)
  - NSGA-III	(multi-objective)

+The library also offers a wrapper algorithm, `AnyObjective`, that can be used to turn a single- and a multi-objective algorithm into an algorithm that can be used for any number of objectives.

 ## Selecting the algorithm

-By default, if no algorithm is explicitly specified for the GA, a default one will be automatically selected based on the number of objectives of the fitness function.
+By default, if no algorithm is explicitly specified for the GA, a default `AnyObjective` algorithm will be used.
 As a result of this, the default algorithm used by the GA will always be compatible with the fitness function regardless of the number of objectives.

 ```cpp
 BinaryGA ga;